-§ 7.3: Section II, Subsection E: Specific Information Required of Stream Redesignation Petitions
+§ 7.3: Section II, Subsection E. Specific Information Required of Stream Redesignation Petitions.

-Subsection E of Section II applies exclusively to stream redesignation petitions, and requires nine additional items of information:
+Subsection E of Section II applies exclusively to stream redesignation petitions, and requires nine additional items of information that must be included:

-- A clear delineation of the watershed or stream segment to be redesignated, both in narrative form and on a map; - The current designated use(s) of the watershed or segment; - The requested designated use(s) of the watershed or segment; - Available technical data on instream conditions for the following: water chemistry, the aquatic community (benthic macroinvertebrates and/or fishes), or instream habitat.
-If such data are not included, provide a description of the data sources investigated; - A description of existing and proposed point and nonpoint source discharges and their impact on water quality and/or the aquatic community.
-The names, locations, and permit numbers of point source discharges and a description of the types and locations of nonpoint source discharges should be listed; - Information regarding any of the qualifiers for designation as HQ or EV waters in 25 Pa.
-Code § 93.4b used as a basis for the requested designation; - A general description of land use and development patterns in the watershed; - The names of all municipalities through which the watershed or segment flows, including an official contact name and address; and - Locational information relevant to items four through eight (except for contact names and addresses) displayed on a map or maps, if possible.
+- 1. A clear delineation of the watershed or stream segment to be redesignated, both in narrative form and on a map; - 2.
+The current designated use(s) of the watershed or segment; - 3.
+The requested designated use(s) of the watershed or segment; - 4.
+Available technical data on instream conditions for the following: water chemistry, the aquatic community (benthic macro-invertebrates and/or fishes), or instream habitat.
+If such data are not included, provide a description of the data sources investigated; - 5.
+A description of existing and proposed point and nonpoint source discharges and their impact on water quality and/or the aquatic community.
+The names, locations, and permit numbers of point source discharges and a description of the types and locations of nonpoint source discharges should be listed; - 6.
+Information regarding any of the qualifiers for designation as HQ or EV waters in 25 Pa.
+Code § 93.4b used as a basis for the requested designation; - 7.
+A general description of land use and development patterns in the watershed; - 8.
+The names of all municipalities through which the watershed or segment flows, including an official contact name and address; and - 9.
+Locational information relevant to items 4-8 above (except for contact names and addresses) displayed on a map or maps, if possible.